na-na-hi/renget/archive/RibombeeFly.md

 Gus smiled and looked away sheepishly as he backstroked to shore.
 Taillow followed, apologizing all the way.
 At the coast, Gus rode the gentle waves and beached himself on his back.
 I slid down the side of his body and landed on the sand, then scurried away from the water to avoid any stray waves.
 Gus got up and joined me, while Taillow swooped down and landed some distance ahead.

 “Seriously, Booker,” she said, bowing her head low, “I can’t say sorry enough.
 I promised to catch you before you hit the ground, and I really meant it!
 But I just got distracted.
+I was focused on flying around and having fun, but then I looked and saw you were gone!
+It was so scary!
+I’m sorry...
 I’m such an idiot.
 I always get distracted too easily...
 I wish I wasn’t so scatterbrained...”

-“But it ended okay,” I said.
+“But... it ended okay,” I said.
 “Don’t beat yourself up over it.
 Aside from the ending, it was an amazing experience for me, so I’m happy it happened.
 And besides, I can tell you learned not to get distracted so easily from now on, right?”

 Taillow perked up again.
 “Y-yeah!
 Exactly!
 It was a learning experience—for both of us!
 You did learn more about gliding and feeling the wind, didn’t you?”

 “I did.
-I think that’ll be useful if I eventually figure out how to fly.”
+And I think that’ll be useful if I eventually figure out how to fly.”

 “WHEN you figure out how to fly,” Taillow corrected me, giving me a wink.